rickhofstede/surfmap/readme.txt

 2) Installation instructions

-SURFmap can be installed in a variety of ways (for notes on a version upgrade, please check 2.4):
+SURFmap can be installed in a variety of ways (for notes on a version upgrade, check 2.4; for installation verification, check 2.5):

 2.1) Automated tar ball installation (latest stable, recommended)